High hedges, trees and boundaries

 Property damage from hedges

-Your neighbour is responsible for maintaining their hedges so they don’t, for example, damage your property or grow too high.
+Your neighbour is responsible for maintaining their hedges so they do not, for example, damage your property or grow too high.
 If they do damage your property, your neighbour may be liable.

 Boundaries and shared (‘party’) walls